thepranab/materials-for-max-qe2021-online-school/Day-6/README.md

 ### Topic of the day: Time-dependent density-functional-perturbation-theory (TDDFPT)

+**NOTE:** before you start, please update the hands-on exercises with `git`, hence:

+    git stash
+    git pull
+    git stash apply

-NOTE: Please do "git pull", then open a new terminal and continue working in the new terminal.
+Then open a new terminal and continue working in the new terminal.

 **Example 1:** Calculation of the absorption spectrum of benzene molecule (C6H6) using the `turbo_davidson.x` code